Manea, Cambridgeshire

 Manea /ˈmeɪniː/ is a village and civil parish in the District of Fenland, Isle of Ely, Cambridgeshire, England.

 The population (including Welches Dam) of the civil parish at the 2021 census was 2,810.

 Landmarks are Manea railway station and RSPB Welches Dam nature reserve on the Ouse Washes.

 The village's brass band, the Manea Silver Band, was formed in 1882; it meets at Manea Royal British Legion.
-Manea men's football team compete in local leagues and cup competitions.
+Manea men's and women's football teams compete in local leagues and cup competitions.

 History

 Stonea Camp, an Iron Age hill fort is located approximately 1 mile west of the village.

 Manea was once a hamlet in the parish of Coveney.
 In the seventeenth century, as part of a programme to drain the Fens, Charles I planned to build a new town and summer palace, to be called Charlemont.
 The scheme was opposed by local residents, including Oliver Cromwell, the MP of nearby Cambridge, who called the scheme "contrary to the law of God and nature".

 The village's Church of England parish church is dedicated to St Nicholas and was built in 1875 to replace a building dating from 1791.
 It is a Grade II listed building.